telliott99/Swift-frameworks/files/num10.md

-#### Method 10:  Import an Objective-C framework from a Swift program executing on the command line.
+#### Import an Objective-C framework from a Swift program executing on the command line.

 **test.swift**